umd-lib/staffdirectory-ldap/README.md

 ### all-staff-list-builder

-This script generates the "All Staff" spreadsheet from the JSON file created by the "staff-retriever" script.
+This script generates the "All Staff List" spreadsheet from the JSON file created by the "staff-retriever" script.

 This script uses the following sheets in the Google Drive document: